-A. A bluetooth receiver can take wireless signals from a bluetooth device like a smartphone or tablet, and make the audio available to a home or car stereo.
-A bluetooth transmitter connects directly to an audio source and wirelessly transmits the audio signal to any available bluetooth speakers.
-If you need a device that will receive bluetooth audio from your smartphone, buy a bluetooth receiver.
-If you need a device that will take an existing music source and make it available to an existing bluetooth stereo, buy a bluetooth transmitter.
-If your needs vary, you can always buy a combination bluetooth receiver/transmitter.
+A. A Bluetooth receiver can take wireless signals from a Bluetooth device like a smartphone or tablet, and make the audio available to a home or car stereo.
+A Bluetooth transmitter connects directly to an audio source and wirelessly transmits the audio signal to any available Bluetooth speaker.
+If you need a device that will receive Bluetooth audio from your smartphone, buy a Bluetooth receiver.
+If you need a device that will take an existing music source and make it available to an existing Bluetooth stereo, buy a Bluetooth transmitter.
+If your needs vary, you can always buy a combination Bluetooth receiver/transmitter.

 Q. Will music over Bluetooth sound as good as music over a wired connection?

 A. Technically, no, but the vast majority of listeners won’t be able to tell the difference.
 Bluetooth takes a raw audio signal and compresses it for transmission to a receiving device, but the compression is so effective that the end result is practically indistinguishable from the original.
 If you’re an audiophile or just not a fan of compressed audio, Bluetooth might not be the right technology for critical listening.
 But before you write it off, listen for yourself.
 Most listeners find Bluetooth audio exceeds expectations.